 Just cook up batches of protein, veggies, and carbs, add seasonings and sauces to your taste, and pack them up in containers ready-to-go.

-Check out this post for prepping proteins, including seasoning recipes, meal ideas, tips, tricks and delicious combos for variety and nutrition!
+Check out how to prep proteins, including seasoning recipes, meal ideas, tips, tricks and delicious combos for variety and nutrition!

-Check out this post for prepping veggies, with seasonings, meal ideas, sauce recipes and more.
+Check out how to prep veggies, with seasonings, meal ideas, sauce recipes and more.